Alejogb1/job-board/blog-data/difference-among-always-ff-always-comb-always-latch-and-always.md

 **`always @(some_signal or some_other_signal)` with level sensitivity is always latch**

-Okay now we are getting into trickier territory The always latch or level sensitive always block This one is easy to misunderstand if you aren't careful You usually have a explicit sensitivity list as well and it can be triggered by level changes in the signal instead of edges like in flip flops
+ now we are getting into trickier territory The always latch or level sensitive always block This one is easy to misunderstand if you aren't careful You usually have a explicit sensitivity list as well and it can be triggered by level changes in the signal instead of edges like in flip flops

 These are used for things like generating a clock gate where a change in level is used as control signal or latches for memory controllers but mostly used to create latches (a type of memory storage element similar to flip-flop).
 The level sensitivity means the code executes as long as the input signal is active (like a enable signal) and in most cases this is what defines a latch.
 Remember these latches are often inferred by mistake and in most cases this is considered bad design style